Major Sears investor Berkowitz departs board; stock plunges

 “Mr. Berkowitz believes that he has achieved that objective, and was pleased to have the opportunity to provide input during the formulation of the company’s strategic restructuring program,” Fairholme said in a statement.

-Sears said Lampert appreciated Berkowitz’s board tenure.
-“Mr. Lampert and Mr. Berkowitz have a long-standing partnership and continue to have great respect for each other,” said spokesman Howard Riefs of Sears.
+A Sears spokesman said Lampert appreciated Berkowitz’s board tenure.
+“Mr. Lampert and Mr. Berkowitz have a long-standing partnership and continue to have great respect for each other,” said Howard Riefs of Sears.

 Sears announced last February a plan to cut costs by $1 billion and reduce debt and pension obligations.
 Its stock more than doubled in the months following the turnaround plan, and in May Sears reported its first quarterly profit in two years.